cgvfxmath/cgvfxmath.github.io/_posts/2023-03-26-OpenCV-Ceres.md

 Eigen3 is a header only library, there is no need to build/install Eigen3 to use it if you include it manually.
 So you don't need to add any path related to it in MSVC's "Additional Libraries Directory".
 Just add the path that includes its header files to MSVC's "Additional Include Directories".
 However, we should to build and install it so that other 3rd party libraries that will be installed later know the existence of Eigen3.

-1. Download eigen-3.4.0.zip file from [GitHub](https://github.com/libigl/eigen) and unzip it to "C:\tmp\eigen-3.4.0".
+1. Download eigen-3.4.0.zip file from [GitHub](https://github.com/libigl/eigen).

+2. Unzip it to "C:\tmp\eigen-3.4.0".

-2. In CMake-gui:
+3. In CMake-gui:
 * Specify the directory where the source code is located.
 We'll refer to it as {source}.
 * Specify the directory where the binary will be created.
 We'll refer to it as {build} = {source}\build.

-3. Click "Configure" button.
+4. Click "Configure" button.
 * Visual Studio 17 2022
 * Use default native compilers

-4. Specify the appropriate options.
+5. Specify the appropriate options.
 Please refer to the captured PNG file for details.

-5. Click "Generate" button, then you can find Eigen3Config.cmake file in {build} directory.
+6. Click "Generate" button, then you can find Eigen3Config.cmake file in {build} directory.

-6. Click "Open Project" button.
+7. Click "Open Project" button.

-7. Build "INSTALL" project inside MSVC.
+8. Build "INSTALL" project inside MSVC.

-8. You can see that the files are created in "C:\tmp\built".
+9. You can see that the files are created in "C:\tmp\built".
 (Here, "unsupported" directory means the codes that is no longer supported because development has stopped.)

-9. Copy:
+10. Copy:
 * "C:\tmp\built\include\eigen3\Eigen" directory ➜ "$(DIBLAT_PATH)\extern\include\Eigen".

-10. Open DisableStupidWarnings.h and replace all occurrences of "diag_suppress" with "nv_diag_suppress".
+11. Open DisableStupidWarnings.h and replace all occurrences of "diag_suppress" with "nv_diag_suppress".

 ### zlib

-1. Download zlib1213.zip file from [GitHub](https://github.com/madler/zlib) and unzip it to "C:\tmp\Imath-main".
+1. Download zlib1213.zip file from [GitHub](https://github.com/madler/zlib).

+2. Unzip it to "C:\tmp\Imath-main".

-2. In CMake-gui:
+3. In CMake-gui:
 * Specify the directory where the source code is located.
 We'll refer to it as {source}.
 * Specify the directory where the binary will be created.
 We'll refer to it as {build} = {source}\build.

-3. Click "Configure" button.
+4. Click "Configure" button.
 * Visual Studio 17 2022
 * Use default native compilers

-4. Specify the appropriate options.
+5. Specify the appropriate options.
 Please refer to the captured PNG file for details.

-5. Click "Generate" button, then you can find Eigen3Config.cmake file in {build} directory.
+6. Click "Generate" button, then you can find Eigen3Config.cmake file in {build} directory.

-6. Click "Open Project" button.
+7. Click "Open Project" button.

-7. Build "INSTALL" project inside MSVC.
+8. Build "INSTALL" project inside MSVC.

-8. You can see that the files are created in "C:\tmp\built".
+9. You can see that the files are created in "C:\tmp\built".

-9. Copy:
+10. Copy:
 * "C:\tmp\built\include\zlib" directory ➜ "$(DIBLAT_PATH)\extern\include\zlib"
 * "C:\tmp\built\lib*.lib" files ➜ "$(DIBLAT_PATH)\extern\lib".
 * "C:\tmp\built\bin*.dll" files ➜ "$(DIBLAT_PATH)\extern\bin".